Ride in the Rain FAQs

-When you register for the challenge, you’ll be asked to choose your organization or select ‘I am not participating as part of an organization.’
+When you register for the challenge, you’ll be asked to choose your organization or select ‘Other’.

 What counts as a trip?

 A bike trip in the Ride in the Rain Challenge is defined as a ride outside greater than or equal to 0.25 miles in distance.
-A commute trip is defined as a trip between home and the school or work.
-All other trips made during the workday or for getting around town should be designated as ‘other.’
-If you are a multi-destination ride, you may count each leg (if each leg is more than 0.25 miles) as a trip.
+It’s that simple.
+If you are a multi-destination ride, you may count each leg (if each leg is more than 0.25 miles) as a trip — but you aren’t awarded points per trip.
 Sorry, but only outdoor bike trips (no spin or indoor biking miles) count in the contest.
-Also, electric assist bicycles are welcome but must be able to be operated without electricity.
-Please, no fully motorized bikes.
+Also, electric assist bicycles are welcome.
 Email email@example.com with any questions.

 Do only rides in the rain count?